lairiccardo1792-prog/Olist-E-Commerce-Project/README.md

 # Olist-E-Commerce-Project
 Olist E-commerce Analysis: Strategic Insights This project delves into Olist's public dataset to uncover key business trends, sales performance, and crucial insights into customer satisfaction.
 The analysis provides actionable recommendations aimed at optimizing operations, expanding market reach, and enhancing the overall customer experience.

-## Project Overview

-This project analyzes the **Olist Brazilian E-commerce Public Dataset** to derive key business insights from sales, customer behavior, and product trends.

 ## Project Structure